 Reports & Audits

 The Reports module is the historical record of your compliance efforts.
-A report is a point-in-time snapshot of policy results — immutable evidence that can be used for internal audits, SOC2 verification, or regulatory compliance.
+A report is a point-in-time snapshot of results — immutable evidence that can be used for internal audits, SOC 2 verification, or regulatory compliance.

 Why Reports Matter

-Unlike the live policy view which shows the current state, a saved report captures the exact status of every test at the moment it was generated.
+Unlike the live views which show the current state, a saved report captures the exact status of every test at the moment it was generated.
 This allows you to:

 - Maintain Evidence — prove your infrastructure met security standards on a specific date